WATSON 3359 WATSON 3359 (Tacrolimus 5 mg)

 Pill imprint WATSON 3359 WATSON 3359 has been identified as Tacrolimus 5 mg.

-Tacrolimus is used in the treatment of organ transplant, rejection prophylaxis; organ transplant, rejection reversal; graft-versus-host disease; crohn's disease and belongs to the drug class calcineurin inhibitors.
+Tacrolimus is used in the treatment of organ transplant, rejection prophylaxis; organ transplant, rejection reversal; crohn's disease; graft-versus-host disease and belongs to the drug class calcineurin inhibitors.
 Risk cannot be ruled out during pregnancy.
-Tacrolimus 5 mg is not subject to the Controlled Substances Act.
+Tacrolimus 5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 5 mg